Horticulture

 2021-22

-• 2 collection trips were made in Fiji to acquire coconut germplasm for conservation and cryopreservation research at the Pacific Community (SPC)-Centre for Pacific Crops & Trees (CePaCT) and for the collaborating partner, University of Queensland (UQ).
+• Two collection trips were made in Fiji to acquire coconut germplasm for conservation and cryopreservation research at the Pacific Community (SPC)-Centre for Pacific Crops & Trees (CePaCT) and for the collaborating partner, University of Queensland (UQ).
 Over 2000 coconuts of eight different varieties growing in Fiji were collected and processed for research at CePaCT and 714 viable embryos arrived in Australia for UQ research.
 In addition to sourcing coconut germplasm from Fiji, UQ has also sourced explant tissues from India, Vietnam, China, and Indonesia.
 This was due to shortfalls in supply from Fiji and other country partners.

 • Research at UQ has progressed with improvements in the efficiency of the in vitro processes of embryo culture, somatic embryogenesis, cryopreservation in addition to genetic fidelity testing of tissue cultured plants.
 Obtaining adequate supplies of coconut explants for research will be a priority moving forward.